mpertea/stringtie2/README.md

 ## Obtaining and installing StringTie

+Source and binary packages for the program, along with a small test data set can be directly downloaded from the <a href="https://github.com/mpertea/stringtie2/releases">Releases</a> page for this repository/

+### Building the latest version from the repository
-In order to build StringTie from this GitHub repository the following steps can be taken:
+In order to build StringTie from the source made available in this GitHub repository the following steps can be taken:

 ```
 git clone https://github.com/mpertea/stringtie2